 Google is the first place most people search for a product and is the most competitive platform of all.
 Google Algorithm examines and analyzes the search query, estimates what phase of the purchase funnel you fall into, and presents a set of results.
 If the search is for a product, Google will present the most relevant ads based on their evaluations.
 There are many factors that Google will consider before showing the list of Google Shopping ads.
 However, as a customer, price is an important factor in making our purchase decisions.
 As a result, Google will frequently present ads deemed within an optimal price range, to increase the likelihood of getting a click on an ad.

-Below are the 3 simple ways of monitoring price competition in your shopping ads campaign with ad intelligence tool data.
+Below are the 3 simple ways of monitoring price competition in your shopping ads campaign with Google Shopping monitoring solution.
 The intraday shopping ads capability from your target location down to zip code level with multiple devices using a powerful online marketing intelligence tool ensures you do not lose out on any sales opportunities throughout the day with various insights and alerts.

 Monitoring Shopping Ads Average Price Offers